luisfmsonegrao/MedicalBot/README.md

   - enable storage and usage of user feedback - for performance monitoring and tuning
   - enable storage of other performance metrics, e.g. component-wise latency
   - enable more complex data analysis tasks, e.g. plotting
-  - implement version control of dataset and model
+  - implement version control of dataset
   - add regression model to predict values of alanine aminotransferases
   - Enable caching context and user history to improve latency